yunqiqiliang/clickzetta-semantic-model-generator/docs/design/RELATIONSHIP_INFERENCE.md

 # Relationship Inference Design

 This document explains how the ClickZetta semantic model generator infers joins between tables when building semantic YAML.
-It summarises the current implementation in `semantic_model_generator/generate_model.py` (commit `b147a60`), incorporates the Phase 1 improvements.
+It summarises the enhanced implementation in `semantic_model_generator/generate_model.py` with comprehensive optimizations including composite key support, intelligent thresholding, many-to-many detection, confidence quantification, and domain knowledge integration.

 The design is intentionally conservative: it prefers missing joins over incorrect joins and defaults to `many_to_one` when evidence is weak.
+Recent enhancements significantly improve accuracy while maintaining this conservative approach.

 ### Visual Overview